beyondHJM/SwiftCache/README.md

   Keeps only the KV cache of the currently active layer in local GPU memory to reduce memory footprint and extend maximum context length.

 - **Elastic Cache**
-  Dynamically reclaims and reallocates KV cache capacity between master and slave models according to workload demand.
+  Dynamically reclaims and reallocates KV cache capacity between master and worker models according to workload demand.

 - **Block-Major KV Layout**
   Uses a block-major cache layout to support efficient O(1) resizing of KV allocations.